 With endless approaches to cleaning, it can be confusing to know exactly which one is the best choice for you.
 If you need a building exterior cleaned or have noticed graffiti around your home, then blast cleaning is often the ideal solution.

-Here at Rainbow International, our blog this month provides you with a blast cleaning guide and explains everything you need to know.
+Here at Rainbow Restoration, our blog this month provides you with a blast cleaning guide and explains everything you need to know.

 About the Process